Grilled Asparagus with Mango, Olives and Capers: Tapas Style

 - 1 fresh mango - peeled, pitted and sliced Add to list

-- 1/2 cut lemon, or more to taste Add to list
+- 1/2 lemon, or to taste Add to list

 Preheat an indoor or outdoor grill to high.
-Combine the olive oil and garlic in a small bowl and let sit while the grill heats.
-Toss the asparagus in enough of the seasoned olive oil to coat it lightly.
-Brush both sides of the bread slices with the olive oil as well.
+Combine 1/4 cup olive oil and 3 crushed cloves garlic in a small bowl and let sit while the grill heats.
+Toss asparagus in enough of the seasoned oil to coat it lightly.
+Brush both sides bread slices with oil.

-Cook the asparagus and the bread slices, turning once or twice, for a scant 2 to 3 minutes or until grill marks show.
+Cook asparagus and bread slices, turning once or twice, for a scant 2 to 3 minutes or until grill marks show.
 The asparagus should be deep emerald in color but still tender-crisp and the bread a light golden.
-Remove the spears and the bread to a platter.
+Remove spears and bread to a platter.

-Heat a large sauté pan over medium-high heat and add the oil.
-Stir-fry the garlic and thyme for about 15 seconds.
-Add the capers, olives, red bell pepper and basil and cook to heat through.
-Fold in the mango slices, squeeze the lemon over all the ingredients and season with salt and pepper.
+Heat a large sauté pan over medium-high heat and add remaining 3 tablespoons oil.
+Stir-fry remaining 3 cloves minced garlic and thyme for about 15 seconds.
+Add capers, olives, peppers and basil and cook to heat through.
+Fold in mango slices, squeeze with lemon juice and season with salt and pepper.